KickMatch/KickMatchFE/README.md

 ### Overview

-DESCRIPTION OF APP HERE.
+The purpose of Kick Match is to help soccer playing kids 8-18yrs old and their guardians find competitive soccer clubs in their area.
+In the same way that LinkedIn helps connect individuals with talent and experience with a employer that is in need of those skills, Kick Match connects talented athletes with soccer clubs looking for a particular position or skill.
-This repository contains our backend Rails app; Checkout the [frontend repository](https://github.com/kick-match/kick-match-fe)
+This repository contains our front end React app; Checkout the [backend repository](https://github.com/kick-match/kick-match-be).

 #### Libraries